hazelcast/hazelcast-python-client/README.md

 While configuring your Python client, you can use various system properties provided by Hazelcast to tune its clients.
 These properties can be set programmatically through `config.set_property` method or by using an environment variable.

-The value of this property will be:
+The value of the any property will be:

 * the programmatically configured value, if programmatically set,
 * the environment variable value, if the environment variable is set,